 Casa de los Balcones can be translated to English as the House of the balconies, referring to the beautiful wooden balconies, typical Canarian, that adorn the outside of the building.

 One of the small and hidden attractions in Tenerife is the Carpet Museum in La Orotava or Museo De La Alfombra.

 Almost every time he have visited La Orotava up until now it has been pouring rain, but even so, we loved discovering the town and just walking up and down on its narrow streets.

-Alcala is one of the population center in the municipality of Guia de Isora.
+Alcala is one of the population centers in the municipality of Guia de Isora.
 Its original settlements are to be found next to a small coastal cove, on top of a flat terrace.
-It was initially a tiny dwelling area for 52 inhabitants, who lived in 11 single story buildings (this war around the 1850s).
+It was initially a tiny dwelling area for 52 inhabitants, who lived in 11 single-story buildings (this was around the 1850s).